vala-lang/vala-docs/docs/faq.md

 ## Why do I have to inherit from GObject?

-Since Vala is based on GObject it's needed to inherit almost every class from GObject.
+Since Vala is based on GObject, it's necessary to inherit almost every class from GObject.
 However, it's not mandatory, but if you don't inherit, you will only get a very restricted class.
-Unless you know what you're doing you want to inherit from GObject.
+Unless you know what you're doing, you want to inherit from GObject.
 The ../BasicSample shows how to achieve a full-featured class.

 ## Can I use pointer arithmetic inside strings?